Arpan23sep/DuelingOptimization/README.md

 This package includes four primary functions:

--   beta_NGD: Implements a normalized gradient descent algorithm for general β-smooth convex functions using binary feedback.
+-   `beta_NGD`: Implements a normalized gradient descent algorithm for general β-smooth convex functions using binary feedback.

--   beta_NGD_optimum: Computes the parameters for normalized gradient descent based on the strong convexity and smoothness properties of the objective function.
+-   `beta_NGD_optimum`: Computes the parameters for normalized gradient descent based on the strong convexity and smoothness properties of the objective function.

--   alpha_beta_NGD: Extends the gradient descent to strongly convex and β-smooth functions, achieving faster convergence.
+-   `alpha_beta_NGD`: Extends the gradient descent to strongly convex and β-smooth functions, achieving faster convergence.

--   signRecovery: It performs sign recovery by repeatedly comparing(resampling) two points using the provided objective function.
+-   `signRecovery`: It performs sign recovery by repeatedly comparing(resampling) two points using the provided objective function.
 The original function is written in RCPP.

--   The core of these algorithms lies in estimating gradient directions based on noisy, preference-based comparisons.
+The core of these algorithms lies in estimating gradient directions based on noisy, preference-based comparisons.
 This enables optimization in scenarios where only binary feedback is available for queried pairs of points.

+### Installation Instructions

+You can install the **DuelingOptimization** package directly from GitHub.
+Follow the steps below:

+1. Ensure you have the `devtools` package installed.
+If not, install it using:

+`install.packages("devtools")`

+2. Install the **DuelingOptimization** package from GitHub:

+`devtools::install_github("Arpan23sep/DuelingOptimization")`

+3. To include vignettes, which provide detailed guidelines and documentation for the package functions, use the following command instead:

+`devtools::install_github("Arpan23sep/DuelingOptimization", build_vignettes = TRUE, force = TRUE)`

 ## Usage